grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 ### A disclaimer

-The first occurence of the term triangulation I know about is in Kent Beck’s book [Test-Driven Development: By Example](http://www.pearsonhighered.com/educator/product/Test-Driven-Development-By-Example/9780321146533.page).
+The first occurrence of the term triangulation I know about is in Kent Beck’s book [Test-Driven Development: By Example](http://www.pearsonhighered.com/educator/product/Test-Driven-Development-By-Example/9780321146533.page).

 As one of the last topics of the core TDD techniques that do not require us to delve into the object-oriented world, I’d like to show you triangulation.